 Consumable Bones vs. Non-Consumable Bones

 Consumable bones are any bone that can be fully eaten by your dog or cat.
 These bones include chicken necks, turkey necks, lamb necks, elk necks, chicken carcass, chicken wingettes, and turkey wingettes.
-Knuckle (joint) bones can also be consumed for the most part but sometimes include pieces of femur which should not be ingested.
+Knuckle (joint) bones can also be consumed for the most part but sometimes include pieces of the femur that should not be ingested.
 Consumable bones should only be given to animals that are raw fed and have been taught to chew bones.
 We do not recommend that whole consumable bones be given to animals until they have been on a ground raw diet for 3-4 weeks or longer.
 Animals that do not eat raw have a different gastro-intestinal environment compared to raw fed animals so it's best to ease your pet into eating whole bones after a switch to raw.
 This is one of the best ways to avoid impaction.

 Non-consumable bones such as femurs and ribs must be given only as recreation and for short periods.
 You must monitor your animals closely.
 These types of bones are not suitable for all pets so please read this whole article before deciding to feed these types of bones.